 In connection with the acquisition of all of the issued share capital of Zynetix in April 2007, the share purchase agreement, as amended, included two additional potential payments to the selling shareholders: (1) £1,500,000 (U.S. \$2.7 million at September 30, 2008) payable on December 31, 2008; and (2) 175,000 shares of Sonus common stock (fair value of U.S. \$0.5 million at September 30, 2008) deliverable on April 30, 2009, both contingent upon the business achieving certain predetermined financial and business metrics related to revenue, operating expenses and customer trials.
-The shares of Sonus common stock were placed into escrow and would be released if the earnout metrics were achieved.
+The shares of common stock were placed into escrow and would be released if the earnout metrics were achieved.

-During the quarter ended September 30, 2008, we were in negations to sell Zynetix (see Note H).
-As of September 30, 2008, we had proposed to settle the 2008 earnout by paying £650,000 (U.S. \$1.2 million at September 30, 2008) in cash and releasing the remaining £100,000 held in escrow to the selling shareholders and had proposed to settle the 2009 earnout by releasing the 175,000 shares of Sonus common stock previously placed into escrow to the selling shareholders.
-We recorded a liability of \$1.7 million related to this proposed earnout settlement at September 30, 2008.
-The related expense is included as a component of General and administrative expenses for the three and nine months ended September 30, 2008.
-On November 3, 2008, we consummated the proposed earnout settlement by releasing both the cash and the common stock to the selling shareholders.
+On November 26, 2008 we sold Zynetix.
+On November 3, 2009, in anticipation of the sale, we settled the 2008 earnout by paying £650,000 (U.S. \$1.1 million) in cash and releasing the remaining £100,000 held in escrow (included in the original purchase accounting when the Company acquired Zynetix in 2007) to the selling shareholders and settled the 2009 earnout by releasing the 175,000 shares of Sonus common stock (fair value of \$0.3 million on the date of issuance) previously placed into escrow to the selling shareholders (collectively, the "earnout settlement").
+We recorded expense of \$1.4 million related to the earnout settlement, which is included as a component of General and administrative expenses in our consolidated statements of operations for the year ended December 31, 2008.